Skip to Main Content

 How Much Does A WCAG Audit Cost?

 The cost of a WCAG audit can vary greatly, depending on factors such as the size and complexity of your website or app, and the extent of auditing required.
 Options range from full comprehensive audits to more budget-conscious phased approaches.
 Typically, costs can range anywhere from $3,000 to $30,000.
 It's essential to balance the objective of minimizing legal risks with the commitment to ensuring the broadest accessibility.
-There are various approaches to take, just be sure to include some degree of human testing and avoid any AI overlay "solutions".
+Here is a guide on web accessibility costs that includes pragmatic ways to reduce the cost of reaching your accessibility goals.

 Step 2: Website Remediation for ADA web compliance